(Cross-posted at TechLearning)

 One is by simply creating a free blog from Edublogs (since that is the blog host that is least likely to be blocked by school content filters) and having students past the url addresses of their own creations to the blog as a comment.
 Other students can leave comments in the same area making observations about their classmate’s posts.
 Or they can just write them on a piece of paper to share.
 Kidblog is another option.

 Another way is by having each student email their creation’s url address to the teacher.
-The teacher can then easily copy and paste them to something like Dinky Page, a super-easy website creation tool that doesn’t even require registration.
-Twextra and CopyTaste are are similar sites, as are Just Paste It, Check This, and Axess and Page O Rama.
-Another option is using a site like Posterous , which allows you to email what you want to appear on your website without even having to go set it up.
+The teacher can then easily copy and paste them to something to super-easy website creation tools that don’t even require registration: Just Paste It,

 To Make It Easily Viewable By Others Beyond The Classroom: